Yoneda extensions of abelian quotient categories: Introduction

-Note that C. Psaroudakis prove this result for a recollement of abelian categories such that have enough projective or injective objects \cite{Ps}.
-In other word we prove that the existence of section(cosection) functor and injective objects is not necessary.
+Note that C. Psaroudakis proves this result for a recollement of abelian categories with enough projective and injective objects \cite{Ps}.
+In other word we prove that the existence of left and right adjoint for the quotient functor $q:\mathcal{A}\rightarrow {\mathcal{A}}/{\mathcal{C}}$ and also the existence of enough injective and enough projective objects are not necessary.